lfreitasds/Webscraping-Star-Jeans/README.md

 | 4 | Dark Denim Blue |
 | 5 | Dark Gray |

-You can find more information in the Project Notebook
+You can find more information in the Project Notebook: [Notebook.ipynb](https://github.com/lfreitas16/Webscraping-Star-Jeans/blob/main/Notebook.ipynb)
 ![Jupyter Notebook](https://img.shields.io/badge/jupyter-%23FA0F00.svg?style=for-the-badge&logo=jupyter&logoColor=white)
-COLOCAR O LINK PARA O NOTEBOOK

 ## 5 - Conclusions

-Web Scrapping is very appropriate for understanding a competitor's pricing strategy.
+Web scrapping is very appropriate for understanding a competitor's pricing strategy.

 A scheduled ETL process is also extremely beneficial, saving a lot of time and effort.
-The ETL can run independently with the extracted data moved into a centralized data repository.
+The ETL can run independently with the extracted data being moved into a centralized data repository.

 ## 6 - Next Steps to Improve

-* Collect information about product's available sizes.
+* Collect information about available sizes.
 * Collect data regularly for a longer period to observe trends and the impact of seasonality.
 * Develop a competitor price monitoring system to stay informed of every price change on a regular basis.